miguelbraganca/mase/practical2_mp1820.md

 # Lab 4

 ### 1) Can you edit your code, so that we can modify the above network to have layers expanded to double their sizes?
 Note: you will have to change the ReLU also.
-In order to make the layers expanded to double the size we can execute the following:
+In order to make the layers expanded to double the size we can use the following:
 ```python
 def create_model_and_graph():
     model = JSC_Three_Linear_Layers()